pulumi/docs/content/docs/intro/concepts/stack.md

 $ pulumi stack init broomllc/staging
 ```

+Fully qualified stack names also include the project name, in the form `orgName/projectName/stackName`, and this fully-qualified format is required in some contexts.
+In most contexts, the shorthands `orgName/stackName` or `stackName` are valid and use the default organization and the current project context.

 Note that while stacks with applied configuration settings will often be accompanied by `Pulumi.<stack-name>.yaml` files, these files are not created by `pulumi stack init`.
 They are created and managed [with `pulumi config`]({{< relref "/docs/reference/cli/pulumi_config" >}}).

 ## Listing stacks